IP Ownership And Design Platforms | Foundd Legal

 Obviously, as lawyers, we’re going to try to instil the importance of reading terms and conditions before you enter into any kind of agreement (including use of an app).
 We know that 99% of people just tick the check box without a second thought, thinking that it’s all just a load of legal mumbo jumbo - which it can be, if we’re honest, but that doesn’t mean you shouldn’t be wary of things that can catch you out.
 This is especially the case if it happens to be something that you’re relying on for your business!

 So, you know how most of the time, you automatically own the assets you create for your business?
-Well, it can actually depend on how you went about creating them - that means that you may not necessarily have complete or exclusive ownership, even if you paid to use the platform in question, or paid a freelancer to do so for you.
+Well, it can actually depend on how you went about creating them - that means that you may not necessarily have complete or exclusive design ownership, even if you paid to use the platform in question, or paid a freelancer to do so for you.

 Used a Canva template lately?